Epstein-Barr Virus Infection, Symptoms, and Treatment

-Treatment for an Epstein-Barr Virus Infection
+Possible Treatments for an Epstein-Barr Virus Infection

 If the spleen is swollen there is a possibility that it could rupture.
 Corticosteroids may be prescribed to reduce swelling in the spleen and in the throat.
 Precautions need to be taken to avoid spleen rupture during exercise.
-Contact sports must be avoided.
+Contact sports should be avoided.

 The Epstein-Barr Virus and Cancer

 Cancer and Other Diseases Linked to EBV